Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Additional Analysis of Spikes

+As shown in Table \ref{Ab_Rank}, higher-rank approximations of scaling factors lead to improved performance, validating the effectiveness of our approximation.
+But we can also find that full-rank Fira-only-scaling and Adam are not the same.
+Fira-only-scaling employs a weight-matrix-wise scaling factors $\phi_t(R_t)$ to adjust the raw gradients, whereas Adam uses element-wise adaptive learning rates.

+As a result, in contrast to full-rank Adam, which is parameter-level adaptive, Fira applies adaptive strategy at matrix-level (column-level), while maintaining the original gradient direction within a matrix (column) (i.e., $\phi_t(R_t)G_t$).
+As a result, the gradient direction which is only determined by the current state can introduce a higher degree of randomness in training.
+Then, the randomness in training can enhance the model’s ability to escape the local optima, thus leading to better generalization performance.
+This insight potentially explains why Fira could match or even surpass the full-rank Adam baseline.

+To further argue this point, we conduct additional experiments on the comparisons of perplexity trends.
+We compare the perplexity trends of Fira, Fira-only-scaling, SGD, and Adam.
+As illustrated in \ref{PTVS} (a), the performance of vanilla SGD is significantly inferior, highlighting its inadequacy for directly training LLMs.
+As depicted in \ref{PTVS} (b) and (c), while Adam demonstrates faster convergence during the initial stages, both Fira and Fira-only-scaling achieve superior performance in the later stages.
+This may occur because Fira applies an adaptive strategy exclusively at the matrix level while preserving the original gradient direction within each weight matrix.
+As previously analyzed, Fira may introduce a higher degree of randomness in training and a better ability to escape the local optima, and then enable better generalization performance.

-\subsection{Additional Analysis of Spikes}
+\section{Additional Analysis of Spikes}

 Maintaining the direction of the raw gradient without correction might be unable to effectively deal with the steep loss landscapes of LLM training like Adam \citep{zhang2019gradient}.
 The steep loss landscapes are likely to cause abrupt increases in raw gradients.
 When the raw gradients increase abruptly, the gradients' norm after norm-based scaling may also increase abruptly, as illustrated in Figure~\ref{fig:limiter}.
 This arises from the fact that the norm-based scaling method only adjusts the average gradient norm of the gradient at the matrix level, failing to make fine-grained adjustments to each parameter, unlike the optimizer Adam.
 As a result, a significant parameter update may occur, undermining previous optimization efforts, i.e. training loss spikes \citep{goodfellow2016deep,zhang2019gradient}.
+As shown in Figure \ref{vsadam}, when we directly use Adam to pre-train the LLaMA model, there will be no loss spike.
+Our norm-growth limiter is mainly aimed at addressing the gradient stability capability that our norm-based scaling method lacks compared to Adam.